 This is done as a mathematical exercise and there are many variables to consider when determining hardware requirements for a required number of VMs.
-To help estimate hardware needs based on the number of VMs required, VM specifications and the VSAN storage policy, see the scaling calculator attachment, scaling_calc_r730xd.xlsx.
+To help estimate hardware needs based on the number of VMs required, VM specifications and storage requirements, see the scaling calculator attachment, scaling_calc_fc630_iscsi.xlsx.

-The tables below include the virtual machine profile and PowerEdge R730xd hardware used in this example:
+The following tables include the virtual machine profile, PowerEdge FC630 hardware and storage hardware used in this example: